Divorce Modification & Visitation Attorney in Orlando | Probate and Collaborative Divorce | Aubrey Harry Ducker Jr.

 Attorney Aubrey Harry Ducker Jr. Provides legal aid for Divorce Decrees, Modifications, Visitation, and Relocation

-Were you denied child custody or visitation after a divorce?
-Did the initial court decision allow the non custodial parent to get off without having to pay child support, or with paying almost nothing in child support?
-Many of the decisions made during divorce do not have to be set in stone.
-The Orlando family lawyers with Sperling Ducker PLC not only provide legal assistance with the initial divorce decree, child support order, visitation, and child custody decision, but we also assist clients who wish to make a modification in regards to visitation, relocation, and other child support or child custody matters.
-Contact us today about our flat-rate consultations.
+What happens when you are denied child custody or visitation after a divorce?
+What do you do if you are getting little or nothing in child support?
+The Orlando family lawyer Aubrey Harry Ducker Jr. not only provide legal assistance with the initial divorce decree, child support order, visitation, and child custody decision.
+Attorney Aubrey Harry Ducker Jr. also assists clients who wish to make a modification in regards to visitation.
+Contact Attorney Aubrey Harry Ducker Jr. today and ask about our flat-rate consultations.

-In order for the court to reverse or modify a decision that was made during divorce or during a custody hearing, you need to show that there has been a change in circumstances.
+What does a court have to do to reverse or modify a decision that was made during a divorce or a custody hearing?
+You will have to prove that there is a change in circumstance.
 According to Florida statute 61.30, there needs to be a “substantial change of circumstances for purposes of modifying the child support award.”
-The same goes for a child custody or visitation order as well.
-If you can show that there is a substantial change in circumstances and that the modification that you seek is in the child’s best interests, the court may agree to make said modification.
+This also applies to child custody and visitation.
+If you can prove that there was a change in circumstance, the court may agree to make said modification.
 Examples of a substantial change include:

 In order for a custodial parent to move away or relocate, they must obtain approval from the court.
 Furthermore, the move must be in the best interest of the child.
 For example, if a mother wishes to move to another state because of a good job opportunity that will allow her to better provide for her child, the court may agree that such a move is in the best interest of the child.
 Whether you wish to relocate or you wish to keep a custodial parent from moving away with your child, you need to talk with an attorney.

-Reach Out to an Experienced Orlando Divorce Modification & Visitation Attorney
+Contact an Experienced Orlando Divorce Modification & Visitation Attorney Aubrey Harry Ducker Jr.